 They are shares in a company that may grow at an above-average rate compared to its peers or the overall market.

 They can be more volatile as they are dependent on future expectations, which can be unpredictable.
-However, thorough analysis can yield high returns.
+However, they are generally associated with higher risk and the potential for significant price fluctuations.

 Generally, no. Most growth companies reinvest profits to modify their products or services and build strong customer demand.